 How to learn what you need to pass the license tests.

 - Take a Class –CVARC also offers free classes for all levels of amateur radio licenses.
 See the Licensing Classes category for more information.
-For more information, please contact Bill Willcox, Education Coordinator, at email@example.com
+For more information, please contact CVARC Education Coordinator Keith Elliott-W6KME at email@example.com.

 - Get a License Manual – There are manuals for each class of license.
 Each manual covers the information on the exam and includes the complete question pool with the answers.
 The ARRL License Manuals tend to be a little more formally written, compared to the Gordon West License Manuals.
 Also popular are the No-Nonsense Guides.

 - Study Online – There are several websites that offer online education and practice tests.
 But be careful that the site, or app, you’ve chosen is using the current question pool.
 The question pools are revised every 2 years or so.
 Popular options include:

 - Join CVARC – Find an “Elmer” who can assist you with study materials and preparing for your exam.

 Exams are conducted by accredited Volunteer Examiners and sessions are sponsored by CVARC.
 Exams are conducted for all FCC Amateur Radio license classes under the supervision of the ARRL VEC.
 No pre-registration is necessary, walk-ins are welcome.
 The Exams start at 8:30 AM at: